cdubz/xflux-gui/README.md

 ### Ubuntu/Debian Manual Uninstall

-Uninstall by making `setup.py` tell you where it installed files and then removing the installed files.
+Uninstall by making `setup.py` tell you where it installed files and then removing the installed files:

 ```bash
 # EITHER uninstall globally